CMU-Heinz-95702/Project3/README.md

 4. The code illustrates separation of concerns and good style

 ## Submission Details
-     Submit just Block.java and BlockChain.java to Gradescope
+     Submit just Block.java and BlockChain.java to Gradescope.
+For this task, you are only submitting these two source files.
 -----

 ## Task 1 A Client Server Blockchain Simulator